apache/jena-site/source/documentation/tdb/faqs.md

 If the database was already maximally compacted then there will be no difference in size between the old and new data directories.

-We would recommend that you consider running a compaction after an initial bulk data load, although some bulk loading methods may already generate a maximally compacted database e.g. [`tdbloader2`](#tdbloader-vs-tdbloader2).
-Also, if your database has ongoing updates over time we would also recommend that you consider running a compaction periodically e.g. once a day/week etc. We cannot provide exact recommendations here as to the frequency of compactions you should run as how much disk size inflation you experience will vary depending on many factors - size and frequency of write transactions, data characteristics, etc. - and you will need to determine a suitable schedule based on your use case for database.
+If your database has ongoing updates over time, particularly spread across many separate transactions, we would recommend that you consider running a compaction periodically e.g. once a day/week etc. We cannot provide exact recommendations here as to the frequency of compactions you should run as how much disk size inflation you experience will vary depending on many factors - size and frequency of write transactions, data characteristics, etc. - and you will need to determine a suitable schedule based on your use case for database.

 Note also that if running on Windows then it won't be possible to delete the old data directory due a OS limitation, see [Why can't I delete a dataset (MS Windows/64 bit)?](#windows-dataset-delete).